The Business Strategy of TSMC

 1. Focus on Expanding and Improving its Manufacturing Capabilities

-Part of the success of TSMC rests on its multifaceted manufacturing capabilities that collectively represent one of the main sources of its competitive advantages.
+Part of the success of TSMC rests on its multifaceted manufacturing capabilities that collectively represent one of the main sources of its competitive advantage.
 Remember that it offers outsourced manufacturing services for a wide range of electronic devices and components.
 These include computer processors, dedicated graphics processors, systems-on-a-chip, and other application-specific integrated circuits, among others.

 It remains a top choice for several tech companies because of its unrivaled capabilities that are both high-quality and cost-effective.
 TSMC keeps itself unmatched through a strong focus on research and development.
 It has a large team of engineers and scientists tasked to work on developing new materials, equipment, and techniques.
 It also allocates a significant portion of its resources to pursuits aimed at advancing its process technologies.